Suicide bomb hits army bus in Kabul, at least two dead

-KABUL A suicide bomber blew himself up close to an army minibus in the Afghan capital on Monday, killing at least two people and injuring nine, the Defense Ministry said.
+KABUL A suicide bomber blew himself up close to an army minibus in the Afghan capital on Monday, killing at least two people and injuring two, the defense ministry said.

-"A suicide bomber on a motorcycle detonated his explosives near an army minibus," ministry spokesman Zahir Azimi said by telephone.
+"A suicide bomber on a motorcycle detonated his explosives near an army minibus," ministry spokesman Zaire Azimi said by telephone.

 A Reuters witness at the scene saw ambulances taking casualties to hospital, but it was not immediately clear how many had been injured.